oanoufa/oanoufa.github.io/_posts/2025-09-22-ebi-internship.markdown

 categories: [research, internship, bioinformatics]
 ---

-I completed a research internship at EMBL-EBI as part of my second Master's year.
+This internship was completed as part of the second year of my Data Science Master's program.

 ## Role & Context